Robust Score-Based Quickest Change Detection: Optimal Solution Based on Likelihood Ratios

 Here the notation $\prec$ is used to denote stochastic dominance: if $W$ and $Y$ are two random variables, then $W \prec Y$ if

-If such densities $\bar{p}_\infty, \bar{p}_1$ exist in the pre- and post-change families, then the robust CUSUM is defined as the CUSUM test with $\bar{p}_\infty, \bar{p}_1$ used as the pre- and post-change densities:
+If such densities $\bar{p}_\infty, \bar{p}_1$ exist in the pre- and post-change families, then the optimal algorithm is the robust CUSUM algorithm designed with $\bar{p}_\infty, \bar{p}_1$ used as the pre- and post-change densities:

-Such a test is exactly optimal for the problem of \cite{lorden1971procedures} under additional assumptions on the smoothness of densities, and asymptotically optimal for the problem in \cite{pollak1985optimal}.
-We refer the reader to \cite{unnikrishnan2011minimax} for a more precise optimality statement.
+The optimality in \cite{unnikrishnan2011minimax} is established under additional assumptions on the smoothness of densities.
+We refer the readers to \cite{unnikrishnan2011minimax} for a more precise optimality statement.

-We note that in the literature on quickest change detection, the issue of the unknown post-change model has also been addressed by using a generalized likelihood ratio (GLR) test or a mixture-based test.
-While these tests have strong optimality properties, they are computationally even more expensive than the robust test described above; see \cite{lorden1971procedures, lai1998information, tartakovsky2014sequential}.
+We note that in the literature on quickest change detection, the issue of the unknown post-change model has been addressed by using a generalized likelihood ratio (GLR) test or a mixture-based test.
+While these tests have strong optimality properties, they are computationally expensive to implement; see \cite{lorden1971procedures, lai1998information, tartakovsky2014sequential}.